Peter Obi: Distinctions

-In 1992, Obi married Margaret Brownson (née Usen) and they have two children: Oseloka and Gabriella.
-He was awarded the Man of the Year by The Sun in 2007, the Most Prudent Governor in Nigeria by This Day in 2009, and the Best Performing Governor on Immunization in Southeast, Nigeria by Bill & Melinda Gates Foundation in 2012.
-In 2013 Obi became the Silverbird Group's Man of the Year.
+Obi was awarded the Man of the Year by The Sun in 2007, the Most Prudent Governor in Nigeria by This Day in 2009, and the Best Performing Governor on Immunization in Southeast, Nigeria by Bill & Melinda Gates Foundation in 2012.
+In 2013, Obi became the Silverbird Group's Man of the Year.
 In 2014, he was awarded the Distinguished Alumnus Award from the Lagos Business School Alumni Association (LBSAA), the Nigerian Library Association Golden Merit Award, and the Pontifical Equestrian Order of Saint Sylvester.
 Obi was the recipient of the This Day award for the Governor of the Decade in 2020, and the Leadership Excellence Award's Man of the Year in 2022.